F0903/reservoir/README.md

 Then simply copy the resulting executable to whereever you wish, and run as normal.
 If you are running it on Linux, you can setup a systemd service for it.

+### Note When Updating

+When updating it is recommended to delete the local var/ folder, as changes to the config or metadata format could cause unexpected behaviour.

 ## Proxy Configuration

 Configuration currently takes place via command-line arguments.